-Note taking services may be requested at the L2751 OSD office at the beginning of each semester.
-Generally, students should attend class before requesting a note taker, as some instructors may post notes on the class website - D2L/Brightspace, provide informational packets, or allow students to have a copy of classroom powerpoints, if requested.
-If none of these avenues are possible, a student should request a note taker.
+Note Taking services may be requested at the beginning of each semester.
+Generally, students should attend class before requesting a note taker, as some instructors may post notes on the class website - D2L, provide informational packets, or allow students to have a copy of classroom powerpoints, if requested.
+If none of these avenues are possible, a student could request a note taker.
 At that point, an OSD staff member will recruit a volunteer note taker for each class requested.
-OSD students must be in class to receive notes, unless it has been arranged prior to class with an OSD staff member.
-However, if you miss class because of your disability, see the OSD staff.
-If you are not receiving the notes you requested, contact an OSD staff person immediately.
+OSD students are expected to attend class to receive notes.
+If you are not receiving notes or there are concerns about the notes, contact the OSD immediately.

 Sign Language Interpreting

 If you are deaf or hard-of-hearing and require interpreting services, you should meet with the OSD Lead Interpreter to schedule interpreting before registering for classes.
 Currently enrolled OSD students may register for classes on the first day of registration.
 Late enrollment for classes may mean that interpreting services for that semester cannot be provided in a timely manner.
 If you withdraw from a course, let the OSD staff know immediately so that interpreting services can be cancelled.

 If you need an interpreter for other school related activities, you also need to schedule with the OSD staff.
 Requests for interpreters for other programs or activities offered at Normandale Community College need to be made at least 3 business days in advance.
 Contact OSD@normandale.edu.